BoomaNation/Booma.Library/README.md

 * Visual Studio 2017 (earlier versions will likely be incompatible)
 * Add Nuget Feed https://www.myget.org/F/hellokitty/api/v2 in VS (Options -> NuGet -> Package Sources)

+## Current Dependency Graph

+To help understand the relationships between the various csprojs it may be helpful for some to view and skim this dependency graph generated from the project itself.

+It is not directly embed here because it is VERY LARGE but is only about 700kb.
+You can view it [here](http://i.imgur.com/gFSK3Uc.png).

 ## Deprecated Libraries

 This section describes projects or libraries which are now deprecated, removed from the main project and/or have been renamed.